jean-roland/LCSF_C_Stack/README.md

  cmake --build build/
  ```

 To run the test suite, you need to install [Cpputest](http://cpputest.github.io/).
+If you have library errors, you might need to modify the root `CMakeLists.txt` to specify the Cpputest location.
 Then, use the following commands still at project root:

 `cmake --build build/ --target run_tests`

-If you have library errors, you might need to modify the root `CMakeLists.txt` to specify the Cpputest location.
+To generate the doc, you need to install [Doxygen](https://www.doxygen.nl/), then run at project root:

+`doxygen doc/cfg/Doxyfile`

+You can access the documentation with the adequate system link found in `doc/`.

 ## Resource usage